NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 Returning workers already know your company’s culture and processes, and require minimal retraining.

 Maintain seasonal employee relationships during the off-season.
-Check-in periodically to ensure your former summer employees return eager and ready to contribute again.
+Check in periodically to ensure your former seasonal workers return eager and ready to contribute again.
+Businesses with recurring busy seasons often benefit from bringing back experienced seasonal employees who already understand company procedures and expectations.

-Make your seasonal jobs more attractive with summer-oriented perks such as flexible scheduling, bonuses for completing the entire summer season, discounts on products or services, or team-building events like barbecues or outings.
+Make your seasonal jobs more attractive with seasonal perks such as flexible scheduling, employee discounts, end-of-season bonuses or team-appreciation events like team dinners, outings or summer celebrations.
 These incentives may help attract higher-quality candidates who might otherwise choose other summer opportunities.

-Summer is short, and you’ll want your seasonal hires to be productive quickly.
+Seasonal demand can ramp up quickly, so you’ll want your new hires to be productive quickly.
 Develop concise, efficient onboarding and training materials — such as checklists or short training videos — to speed up the process.

 Benefits and disadvantages of hiring for summer jobs